CATALPAresearch/local_ari/README.md

 ## Functionalities ##
 * Management of cookies
 * Navigation through the history
-* Send Notifications or Messages over Moodle API
+* Send notifications or messages over Moodle API
 * Display popup, confirm or prompt messages over native JS
 * Get data of the screen, the browser, the current used tab, the OS, the geolocation of mobile devices, the acceleration of mobile devices
 * Create service worker e.g. to receive push messages or create offline pages/reader